jl-oclinux/SecWinBatchMode/dists/uninstall-kaspersky/README.md

 And that's it,
 Kaspersky Endpoint disappears from the computer... hopefully!

-To automate the procedure on a group of machines, you need to deploy SWMB and then copy this uninstallation script with the encryption key and the configuration mode into the same folder, and that should do it.
+To automate the procedure on a group of machines, you need to deploy SWMB, copy this uninstall script, the encryption key and the configuration module to the same folder (this is simpler, but not mandatory), and that should be enough.

 ## More